 The third type of home equity loan is a hybrid: a HELOC that’s structured like a fixed-rate home equity loan.

-“This is often a HELOC where the interest rate on the drawn amounts can be locked in,” says Matt Hackett, mortgage operations manager at Equity Now.
+“This is often a HELOC where the interest rate on the drawn amounts can be locked in,” says Matt Hackett, mortgage operations manager at Equity Now, a mortgage lender.
 “It combines some of the better elements of each option.”

 One of the most important factors impacting your ability to obtain a home loan is what’s known as the combined loan-to-value (CLTV) ratio.
 The CLTV is the borrower’s overall mortgage debt load, expressed as a percentage of the home’s fair market value.